beckomw/beckomw/README.md

 #### Hi I'm Wayne, I'm a Software Developer with a focus on business solutions.
-I originally started my career as a sales and recruiting consultant for a well-known international agency.
-As much as I loved sales and recruiting I knew my passion was with Software & Technology.
-I now focus on learning Information Systems, System Design and Full Stack Software Development.

 - 🔭 I’m working on my Sales & Software consultancy providing cold calling, web design, google ads and lead generation with CRM consultations.
 - 💬 Ask me about how I can help your business thrive and grow.